 With a pretty inexpensive price tag, I think they pulled it off!

-These goggles feature a mirrored dark finish and are polarized so they are perfect for being out all day in bright sun.
+These goggles also feature a mirrored finish so they are perfect for being out all day in bright sun.

 This is especially important on extremely bright days as prolonged exposure to that level of light may cause eye fatigue or damage.
 Like most 509 goggles these have a dedicated nose guard.